 Rules of Beach Tennis

 Please note, because these rules are still relatively new, the ITF reserves the right to update or change them at any time, when appropriate.

-Click the PDF link below to view the rule books.
+Click the .pdf link below to view the rulebook.